 I’ve heard that surgery, such as arthroscopy, can be a triggering factor.
 Is this true?

 Yes, we know some people who have had arthroscopic keyhole surgery for a meniscal tear can precipitate an insufficiency fracture.
-Perhaps this is why you should avoid surgery for most degenerative meniscal tears.
+Perhaps this is another reason why you should avoid surgery for most degenerative meniscal tears.

 Do you need to modify exercise during the healing of a subchondral insufficiency fracture?

 Yes.
 Generally, we suggest stopping all weight-bearing activity for at least four to six weeks.
 You can maintain fitness by swimming and keeping your upper body weight under control.
 After six weeks, non-weight-bearing quadriceps, hamstring, and pelvic strengthening can begin.
 As symptoms settle, adding modified Yoga and Pilates should be fine.
 Running can ususally be recommenced in 2-3 months, depending on the response to rest.
-A repeat MRI
+A repeat MRI is often performed at 2-3 months to ensure healing is progressing.

 Is an insufficiency fracture the same as avascular necrosis or AVN?